parkermac/LO/pre/trapsP01/README.md

 <details><summary><strong>Algorithm</strong></summary>

 The structure of these scripts are all similar, so they will be explained generally.
-There are a few nuances in `make_climatology_tinyrivers.py` which are discussed explicitly.
+There are a few nuances in `make_climatology_moh20_tinyrivs.py` which are discussed explicitly.

-1. First, raw data are read from LO_data/trapsD##/all_nonpoint_source_data.nc and LO_data/trapsD##/all_point_source_data.nc.
+1. First, raw data are read from LO_data/trapsD01/processed_data.

->>> **River notes:** For rivers, the script also reads the list of pre-existing LO rivers from LO_data/trapsD##/LiveOcean_SSM_rivers.xlsx.
+>>> **River notes:** For rivers, the script also reads the list of pre-existing LO rivers from LO_data/trapsD01/LiveOcean_SSM_rivers.xlsx.
 The pre-existing rivers are omitted from  tinyriver climatology.
 The non-pre-existing rivers are omitted from LOrivbio climatology.

->>> **Tiny river notes:** In the raw Ecology data, there are several tiny rivers with unrealistic biogeochemistry parameters (i.e. zero DO, negative TIC, etc.).
+>>> **Tiny river notes:** In the raw Mohamedali et al. (2020) data, there are several tiny rivers with unrealistic biogeochemistry parameters (i.e. zero DO, negative TIC, etc.).
 These "weird rivers" are temporarily removed from climatology generation.
 They are handled separately in Step 4.

 2. Then, the script creates empty dataframes for DO, discharge, temperature, NO3, NH4, TIC, and TAlk.
 For every source, the script then fills these dataframes with the average yearly climatology of the full 1999-2017 timeseries from Ecology.
 Essentially, climatologies are the "average year" of each source.
 The script also calculates the standard deviations of these climatologies.